koenrane/KR-new-site/content/import/lessons-i-ve-learned-from-self-teaching.md

 # Be Comfortable with Approximate Models

-_TL;DR allow yourself to learn things in order of comprehensibility: don't try to learn general relativity before Newton's law of gravitation._
+TL;DR: allow yourself to learn things in order of comprehensibility: don't try to learn general relativity before Newton's law of gravitation.

+---

 In 2019, I wanted to learn a bit of chemistry.
 I got my hands on a high school chemistry textbook.
 I got stuck on chapter two because I was being too strict about forming [gears-level models](https://www.lesswrong.com/posts/B7P97C27rvHPz3s9B/gears-in-understanding).